Slang of the My Little Pony: Friendship Is Magic fandom: 2011–present: Growth, spread, and official recognition

-Hasbro officially recognized the brony fandom and, implicitly, their distinctive lingo on May 27, 2011, when The Hub released a promotional video for the series called "Equestria Girls" done in the style of a music video parodying Katy Perry's "California Gurls".
+Hasbro officially recognized the brony fandom and, implicitly, their distinctive lingo on May 27, 2011, when The Hub released a promotional video for the series called "Equestria Girls" done in the style of a music video parodying Katy Perry and Snoop Dogg's "California Gurls".
 The song features the lyrics: "Our Bronies, Hang out too, 'Cause they know we're awesome fillies" accompanied by Spike shouting: "Come on, Bronies!"
 The exclusive online premiere of the video was given to Equestria Daily a day before the promo would air on television.
 According to Shaun Scotellaro, the e-mail he received from The Hub claimed that the reference to Bronies was done explicitly as a "tribute to our favorite Pony fans."

 In July 2011, a 26-page long bronyspeak dictionary called Mareiam-Websteed Dictionary was published on Equestria Daily.
-The New York Daily News reported on this dictionary, specifying words like Scootabuse with the definition "You should be ashamed of yourself." and zebra as "Cheap racism simulator."
+The New York Daily News reported on this dictionary, specifying words like Scootabuse with the definition "You should be ashamed of yourself" and zebra as "Cheap racism simulator."
 Other words included Cutie Mark Failure Insanity Syndrome, neighsayer, and horseapples.

 In March 2018, the suffix -creature as a more inclusive replacement for the suffix -pony (e.g. everycreature, anycreature) was introduced in the season 8 premiere "School Daze".